Engineers have a plan for pushing down on the heat probe, which has been stuck at the Martian surface for a year.

 The mole found itself stuck on February 28, 2019, the first day of hammering.
 The InSight team has since determined that the soil here is different than what has been encountered on other parts of Mars.InSight landed in an area with an unusually thick duricrust, or a layer of cemented soil.
 Rather than being loose and sandlike, as expected, the dirt granules stick together.

-The mole needs friction from soil in order to travel downward; without it, recoil from its self-hammering action causes it to simply bounce in place.
+The mole needs friction from the soil in order to travel downward; without it, recoil from its self-hammering action causes it to simply bounce in place.
 Ironically, loose soil, not duricrust, provides that friction as it falls around the mole.

 This past summer, the InSight team started using the robotic arm’s scoop to press on the side of the mole, a technique called “pinning” that added just enough friction to help it dig without coming in contact with the fragile science tether connected to the mole’s back cap.